moby/moby/docs/userguide/networking/dockernetworks.md

           RX bytes:1100 (1.1 KB)  TX bytes:648 (648.0 B)
 ```

 The `none` network adds a container to a container-specific network stack.
 That container lacks a network interface.
-Attaching to such a container and looking at it's stack you see this:
+Attaching to such a container and looking at its stack you see this:

 ```
 $ docker attach nonenetcontainer